Christian Wakeford: Ex-Tory MP 'threatened' over Bury high school funding

 But Boris Johnson said he had not seen any evidence to support the claim.

-Mr Wakeford announced his decision to switch sides moments before Prime Minister's Questions on Wednesday.
+Mr Wakeford, who had been a Conservative party member for nearly 20 years, announced his decision to switch sides moments before Prime Minister's Questions on Wednesday.

+He took the Bury South seat from Labour at the 2019 general election by just 402 votes but will now sit as a Labour MP.

 Speaking to BBC North West Tonight in Bury earlier, he said: "I was threatened that I would not get the school for Radcliffe if I did not vote in one particular way.